 We place significant reliance on our information systems.
 Our information systems consist of a full range of supply chain and financial systems.
-The systems include applications related to product development, planning, manufacturing, distribution, sales, human resources, and financial reporting.
+The systems include applications related to product development, planning, manufacturing, distribution, sales, human resources, analytics, and financial reporting.
 We depend on our information systems to operate our business and make key decisions.
 These activities include forecasting demand, purchasing raw materials and supplies, designing products, scheduling and managing production, selling to our customers, responding to customer, supplier and other inquiries, managing inventories, shipping goods on a timely basis, managing our employees, and summarizing results.
 There can be no assurance that we will not experience operational problems with our information systems as a result of system failures, viruses, information security incidents, cyber security incidents, disasters or other causes, or in connection with upgrades to our systems or implementation of new systems.
 In addition, there can be no assurance that we will be able to timely modify or adapt our systems to meet evolving requirements for our business.
 Any material disruption or slowdown of our systems could cause operational delays and other impacts that could negatively affect our business and results of operations.

-We may be negatively impacted by data security and privacy breaches
+We may be negatively impacted by data security breaches or data privacy violations

 Our business involves the regular collection and use of sensitive and confidential information regarding employees, customers, business partners, vendors, and other third parties.
-These activities are highly regulated and privacy and information security laws are complex and constantly changing.
+These activities are highly regulated, and privacy and information security laws are complex and constantly changing.
 Non-compliance with these laws and regulations can lead to legal liability.
 Furthermore, an information technology system failure or non-availability, cyber security incident, or breach of systems could disrupt our operations, cause the loss of, corruption of, or unauthorized access to business information and data, compromise confidential information, or expose us to regulatory investigation, litigation, or contractual penalties.
 Divergent technology systems inherited through business acquisitions increase complexity and potential exposure.
-We seek to detect and investigate all security incidents and to prevent their occurrence or recurrence.
-We continue to invest in and improve our threat protection, detection and mitigation policies, procedures and controls, and work on increased awareness and enhanced protections against cyber security threats.
-However, given the highly evolving nature and sophistication of these security threats or disruptions and their increased frequency, the impact of any future incident cannot be easily predicted or mitigated, and the costs related to such threats and disruptions may not be fully insured or indemnified by other means.
+We use a risk-based approach to mitigating information security risk and data privacy risk.
+We continue to invest in and improve our data privacy practices, data security threat protection, detection and mitigation policies, procedures and controls, and awareness campaigns to enhance data protection.
+We seek to detect and investigate all incidents and to prevent their occurrence or recurrence.
+Senior leadership provides updates to the Corporate Governance and Social Responsibility Committee of any major data security or privacy issues on a quarterly basis, provides strategic updates to the Board of Directors on an annual basis, and has a process in place to communicate time sensitive issues to the Board on an as-needed basis.
+We are unaware of any material data security or privacy issues over the past three years, and expenses incurred from data security breaches and privacy violations have been negligible over this period.
+However, given the highly evolving nature and sophistication of security threats and data privacy laws, the impact of any future incident cannot be easily predicted or mitigated, and the costs related to such incidents may not be fully insured or indemnified by other means.